lsst-ts/ts_watcher/doc/writing_rules.rst

 When in doubt use a callback, so you will not miss any data.

-Use this information to construct a `RemoteInfo` for each remote your rule listens to and pass a list of these to the `base.BaseRule.__init__`
+Use this information to construct a `RemoteInfo` for each remote your rule listens to and pass a list of these to the `BaseRule.__init__`

 \_\_call\_\_
 ------------
-The `base.BaseRule.__call__` method is called whenever a topic you have subscribed receives a sample.
+The `BaseRule.__call__` method is called whenever a topic you have subscribed receives a sample.
 It receives a single argument: a `TopicWrapper` for the topic.

-Compute the new alarm severity and a reason for it and return these as a tuple: ``(severity, reason)``. you may return `base.NoneNoReason` if the severity is ``NONE``.
+Compute the new alarm severity and a reason for it and return these as a tuple: ``(severity, reason)``. you may return `NoneNoReason` if the severity is ``NONE``.

 start
 -----
-If your rule polls data or has other needs for background timers or events, start them in `base.BaseRule.start`.
+If your rule polls data or has other needs for background timers or events, start them in `BaseRule.start`.

 stop
 ----
-If your rule starts any background tasks then stop them in `base.BaseRule.stop`.
+If your rule starts any background tasks then stop them in `BaseRule.stop`.

 Testing a Rule
 ==============